 with indecipherable markings . . . . quite a banana skin for the

 average person without ninja-search skills.

-So a newbie searcher who owns a blue and white Oriental vase which an indecipherable marking might start with a keyword phrase that might look something like this:-
+So a newbie researcher who owns a blue and white Oriental vase with an indecipherable marking might start with a keyword phrase that might look something like this:-

 chinese vase blue & white (image search)

 This is an epic fail – bringing up nothing but 704,000 results of every type of vase imaginable but nothing useful for valuation research.
 This search term brings up stuff related to news blogs, stuff for sale on swanky websites and other detritus, but nothing enlightening about antique china values.

 We need to narrow it down a bit for Google.

 Let’s say, for example, we could pick out a distinguishing feature.
 Say we had a 6-sided vase.
 Let’s speak to Mother Google and see what she tells us on that.